Yes, America's Anchorman is away and this is your undocumented Anchorman sitting in.

 The whole thing is impossible.

-In other words, you drive it up the interstate, you flip it over and it's burning there, and then you go to the pay phone and we call Jeff in Minneapolis and say, I'd like to buy some car insurance, and you say, uh, okay, what kind of car have you got?
+In other words, you drive it up the interstate, you flip it over, and it's burning there, and then you go to the payphone and we call Jeff in Minneapolis and say, I'd like to buy some car insurance.

-And you say, well, it's a Ford Chevy burnt out wreck uh lying on the middle of uh on the median of I ninety five uh and you are obliged by law to insure that.
+And you say, well, it's a Ford Chevy burnt-out wreck lying on the middle of the median of I-95.

 Exactly.

-But you know, this whole thing is totally designed to say, okay, look, we gave the insurance companies a chance, they're coming back with huge rate increases again.
+But, you know, this whole thing is totally designed to say, okay, look, we gave the insurance companies a chance.

-No, and that is the that is also the point.
+No, and that is also the point.

-That when uh left wing commentators say w we those of us on the right are being hysterical here because this still preserves the role of private insurers.
+When left-wing commentators say those of us on the right are being hysterical here because this still preserves the role of private insurers, you are right, Jeff, that that's not the point.

-And the intermediate stage is to impose such mandates on private insurers that in two to five years' time he'll be able to say, Well, look, uh Jeff of Minneapolis has gotten out of the insurance business entirely.
+And the intermediate stage is to impose such mandates on private insurers that in two to five years' time he'll be able to say, Well, look, Jeff of Minneapolis has gotten out of the insurance business entirely.

 Insurance agencies won't cover this stuff anymore.